yowchap/ModThatIsNotMod-Public/README.md

 WNP78 - Added `BoxedNullable` and `NullableMethodExtensions`

+Rtas - Fixed preferences with mod managers

 And thanks to anyone who tested, told me about bugs, or suggested new features for the mod!

 <br>

 ## Changelogs

+#### v0.2.9:
+- Fixed preferences with mod managers (Thanks to Rtas)

 #### v0.2.8:
 - Added `BoxedNullable` and `NullableMethodExtensions` so mods can use nullables without issues (Thanks to @WNP78#2849)